-The things we pray for probably more than anything else are impacted by our views on what’s actually happening during prayer.
+The things we pray for are usually influenced by our views on what’s actually happening during prayer.
 Why do we pray?
 To change God’s mind, to get results from heaven, or to grow in our faith and get closer to God?

 Genesis 25:19-34 tells us the familiar story of Jacob and Esau, the fraternal twins who were such opposites that they didn’t even get along in the womb.
 Nothing about their lives was smooth sailing, even their conceptions.

 Isaac didn’t get married until he was 40, and at some point it became apparent that Rebekah was having trouble getting pregnant.
 God had already promised Isaac's father Abraham that he would have more descendants than there were stars in the sky or grains of sand on the beach.
 And Isaac no doubt knew that God’s promise was going to be fulfilled through him.
 I’m not sure whether Isaac thought the pressure was on him or on God to make sure the promise was fulfilled, but he apparently decided he was going to do more than just sit on his duff and wait.

 Isaac knew better than to try to “help God out” by getting a female slave to have his child.
 (It probably took Sarah and Abraham a while to live down that little episode.)
 So Isaac did what we often do when things are beyond our pay grade.
 He prayed.

 “Isaac prayed to the LORD for his wife, since she was unable to have children.
 The LORD was moved by his prayer, and his wife Rebekah became pregnant.”
 (Genesis 25:21 CEB)